samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 **Fortitude of Stone.** Your Constitution increases by 2, to a maximum of 20.

-**Gifts of the Creator.** You have proficiency with [Brewer’s Supplies](/equipment/402-brewers-supplies), [Mason’s Tools](/equipment/428-masons-tools), and [Smith’s Tools](/equipment/438-smiths-tools).
+**Gifts of the Creator.** You have proficiency with [Brewer's Supplies](/equipment/402-brewers-supplies), [Mason's Tools](/equipment/428-masons-tools), and [Smith's Tools](/equipment/438-smiths-tools).

 **One with the Forge.** You have Immunity to Poison damage and Resistance to Fire damage.

 **Sunder.** When you hit an object with the axe, the object takes the maximum amount of damage possible.

 ***Conjure Earth Elemental.*** While holding the axe, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to summon an [Earth Elemental](/monsters/16853-earth-elemental).
 It appears in an unoccupied space you choose within 30 feet of yourself, understands your languages, obeys your commands, and takes its turn immediately after you on your Initiative count.
 The elemental disappears after 24 hours, when it dies, or when you dismiss it as a Bonus Action.
-You can’t use this property again until the next dawn.
+You can't use this property again until the next dawn.

 ***Random Properties.*** The axe has the following random properties (see "[Artifacts](/sources/dnd/dmg-2024/treasure#Artifacts)" in this chapter):